FelipeFFerreira/ITA-CORES/README.md

 Your feedback and contributions are highly welcomed and appreciated!
 Feel free to improve any part of this project and submit your ideas and enhancements.

 ---
-Copyright (c) 2022-2023 Felipe Ferreira Nascimento
+Copyright (c) 2022-2023 Felipe Ferreira Nascimento.
 São Paulo, Brazil